Usage#

 Basic Usage#

-With idtracker.ai’s Conda environment activated (activate it with conda activate idtrackerai), run the command:
+Activate idtracker.ai’s Conda environment using conda activate idtrackerai, then run the command:

 idtrackerai

-to launch the Segmentation app, a graphical application designed to help you define the correct input parameters for your videos.
-There you can select the desired video(s) to track, set the basic parameters and start the tracking process.
+to launch the Segmentation app, a graphical application where you can select videos, set parameters, and start the tracking process.

 Terminal usage#

-From the Segmentation app, you can start tracking directly or you can save the specified parameters in a .toml file like this one:
+From the Segmentation app, you can either start tracking directly or save your parameters to a TOML file for reuse and automation:

 name = 'example'